fizban007/arxiv-mode/README.md

 to browse new and recent submissions in the given category.
 Use `M-x arxiv-read-author` to search for specific author(s).

+For complex searches, use `M-x arxiv-complex-search`.
+This command allows user to dynamically refine and modify search conditions.

-In the article list, use `i` and `k` to navigate the article list.
-One can use `C-u` to prefix the navigation commands for more movement steps.
+In the article list, use `n` and `p` to navigate the article list.
 Press `SPC` to toggle visibility of the abstract window.
 Press `RET` to open the entry in a web browser.
-Press `p` to download the pdf.
+Press `d` to download the pdf.
 Press `q` to exit the mode.

 Installation